paolaboscagin/paolaboscagin/README.md

 ### <div align="center">Hi there 👋!
-I'm Paola, a graduate student focusing on Computational Neuroscience and Neurobiology 🧠
+I'm Paola, a Psychology graduate now specializing in Computational Neuroscience and Neurobiology 🧠
 A project I'm working on and will be available soon: [BrainBits.org](http://www.brainbits.org)</div>